-We are excited to announce a new project called Discerning Deacons, which supports the Catholic Church’s discernment of restoring women to the ministry of the diaconate.
+We are excited to announce a new project called Discerning Deacons, which engages Catholics in the discernment of our Church about women and the diaconate.

-To stay informed and learn about ways to get involved, sign up for our newsletter.
+To learn about ways to get involved, visit https://discerningdeacons.org/.

 Feast of St. Phoebe Prayer Service